Olaminiyi/Project-20/README.md

-# AUTOMATING PHP DOCKER IMAGE DEPLOYMENT TO ECR USING JENKINS AND PROVISION INFRASTRUCTURE WITH TERRAFORM.
+# AUTOMATING PHP DOCKER IMAGE DEPLOYMENT TO ECR USING JENKINS AND PROVISION INFRASTRUCTURE WITH TERRAFORM

 To deploy many small applications such as web **front-end, web-backend, processing jobs, monitoring, logging solutions**, etc, some of the applications will require various OS and runtimes of different versions and conflicting dependencies – in such case you would need to spin up serves for each group of applications with the exact `OS/runtime/dependencies `requirements.
 When it scales out to tens/hundreds and even thousands of applications, this approach becomes very tedious and challenging to maintain.